esendjer/leetcode-problems/python/73. Set Matrix Zeroes/README.md

 [73.
 Set Matrix Zeroes](https://leetcode.com/problems/set-matrix-zeroes/)

+* `setZeroes` - the first
+* `setZeroes` - the second

+Both are use integers (in a binary representation) to sore 0-filled rows, while the second does this for columns as well.

-This solution has O(1) extra space and O(m ** n) time complexity
+These solutions have $O(1)$ extra space and $O( M \times N)$ time complexity.

-But, I suppose, it could be improved with removed the last _while_ loop
+But, I suppose, it could be improved with removed...